 For best results, measure ingredients by weight.

-*It's important to cool the bars in the glass pan so that they continue cooking
+*It's important to cool the bars in the glass pan, as they will continue to cook.
+Once cooled the bars will set and be easy to cut.

-**May need to warm frosting for 5-10 seconds in the microwave to soften shortening
+**May need to warm the shortening for 5-10 seconds in the microwave to soften

 YUMMY!!!!!
 Thanks for sharing your recipe!
 I’ve heard about your blog a couple of times and will now spend my afternoon reading 🙂